CVUUS Climate Engagement Project “Ask me…” Social Hour

 Thinking of Going Electric?
 “Ask me…” Social Hour

-Fall 2023—Let’s talk about earth friendlier yard and garden practices, including electric mowing, pollinator planting and composting practices.
+Sept 3, 2023 We shared earth friendlier yard and garden practices, including electric mowing, pollinator planting and composting practices.

 VT Interfaith Power & Light

-Explore rich offerings vtipl.org.
+Explore rich offerings for faith communities to support one another at vtipl.org.

 Thinking of other actions?